Psychedelic/dab-docs/docs/index.md

 - The NFT List (auto-surface NFTs in apps and multi-standard support).
 - The Canister List (associate metadata to Canister IDs and auto-surface it in UIs).
 - The Token List (auto-surface tokens in apps and multi-standard support).
-- The Address book (save contacts and auto-sync them for users).
+- The Address book (users can save a private contact list to surface in any app).

 ----